 Here’s why you’ll like it:

 Carefully Manufactured – what makes this product unique is that it is gently cold-pressed to ensure that it retains maximum digestibility.
-Moreover, Sunfood also guarantees that the hemp seed used in production have not been damaged by heat.
+Moreover, Sunfood also guarantees that the hemp seed used in production has not been damaged by heat.
 Furthermore, it is simply raw and pure organic hemp pro protein powder without any additives.

 Summary: Because of the process this Sunfood Superfoods underwent, it retains its natural flavour and completely great mixability.
 That’s also highly versatile and can be used on a variety of dishes and drinks alike.
 However, it does tend to be more expensive.
 But you are paying for top high-quality cold-pressed hemp powder.

-2. Nutiva Hemp Protein Powder – Good For Weight Loss
+2. Nutiva – Good For Weight Loss

 Nutiva Organic is a popular choice for people who are trying to lose weight.
 Why?
 It’s rich in protein: it contains 15 grams of protein per serving and only 90 calories.
 It’s rich in fiber: it contains 8 grams / per serv.
 At the same time, it contains 2.5 grams of Omegas 3 and 6, which is excellent for your overall health.
 It helps you maintain optimal muscle strength and tone but also helps shorten recovery time after strenuous workouts.